KILTprotocol/docs/docs/sdk/0-core-feature/5_verification.md

 For the verification process:

 - The claimer needs their credential and the private key associated with their identifier.
-- The verifier needs the the identifier of the trusted attester
+- The verifier needs the identifier of the trusted attester

 During the verification process the claimer wants to prove three things to the verifier: